 Registered Student Organizations (RSO) & Residential Life Cultural Competency Program

-The Office of AHANA Student Programs, the Student Programs Office, and the Office of Residential Life have been trained in anti-bias education by the Anti-Defamation League (ADL).
-OASP has crafted cultural competency workshops based on an ADL curriculum, for Residential Life staff and students, as well as registered student organizations (RSOs).
+The Thea Bowman AHANA and Intercultural Center, the Student Programs Office, and the Office of Residential Life have been trained in anti-bias education by the Anti-Defamation League (ADL).
+BAIC has crafted cultural competency workshops based on an ADL curriculum, for Residential Life staff and students, as well as registered student organizations (RSOs).

 Cultural Competency 101: Fundamentals and Foundations

 This workshop will introduce students to basic concepts of anti-bias education.
 Understanding anti-bias concepts helps to start building the foundation for cultural competency and social justice.
 Students will engage in activities that explore their own social identities, and the power and privilege that come with those identities.